-Your car's pink slip — more officially known as your certificate of title — is the legal document that establishes that you own your vehicle.
+You may hear the term "pink slip" tossed around when you're looking to buy a car or sell your own car.
+Your car's pink slip — more officially known as your certificate of title — is the legal document that establishes that you own your car.
 Your state's Department of Motor Vehicles issues the car title to the vehicle's legal owner.
-When the ownership of the vehicle is transferred from one owner to another — as when you sell your car to someone else or when you make the final payment on your vehicle — a new certificate of title, or pink slip, must be issued to document the change of ownership.
+When the ownership of the car is transferred from one owner to another — as when you sell your car to someone else or when you make the final payment on your car — a new certificate of title, or pink slip, must be issued to document the change of ownership.

 Why Is It Called a "Pink Slip"?

-Until 1988, California certificates of title were called "pink slips" because they were printed on pink paper.
-That was a handy mnemonic since the title slips otherwise looked identical to the annual car registration documents — Knowing the title was printed on pink paper kept owners from tossing the car title away as if it were an outdated vehicle registration.
+California certificates of title were called "pink slips" up until 1988 because they were printed on pink paper.
+This was a handy mnemonic, since the title slips otherwise looked identical to the annual car registration documents.
+Knowing the title was printed on a pink piece of paper kept owners from tossing the car title away as if it were an outdated vehicle registration.